 Compassion-Focused Therapy or Compassionate Mind Training is especially helpful with clients who are experiencing a high level of self-criticism and shame which is known to exacerbate and maintain depression, anxiety disorders, eating disorders, weight concerns, obsessive-compulsive disorders, chronic pain, hoarding and post-traumatic stress disorders.

 Cultivating compassion and self-compassion increase the capacities to engage in a supportive relationship and to foster emotions of safeness, contentment, belonging and connection which are key to psychological healing.
-Many therapists from a variety of approaches such as CBT, ACT, EMDR as well as many others have included Compassion-Focused Therapy to their clinical repertoire to facilitate greater transformation in themselves and their clients.
+Many therapists from a variety of approaches such as CBT, ACT, EMDR as well as many others are learning Compassion-Focused Therapy to extend their clinical expertise to facilitate greater transformation in themselves and their clients.

 Defining Compassion-Focused Therapy(CFT)